louchesprocket/pgnutil/README.txt

 with various output options.
 By default, pgnutil simply outputs selected games after performing any stipulated replacement operations, but it can instead output user-selected lists of fields.
-In addition, pgnutil has three "special" output options: duplicate finding, event listing, and opening statistics.
+In addition, pgnutil has various "special" output options: duplicate finding, event listing, opening statistics, and player statistics.
 Pgnutil is particularly designed to be used in conjunction with tools such as bayeselo or elostat.

 Requirements